botre/anki-decks/src/computer-science.md

 ## Memoization

 Storing computation results in cache, and retrieving that same information from the cache the next time it's needed instead of computing it again.

+## Multiple inheritance

+Multiple inheritance means that a class may have more than one superclass.

+## Dangling pointers

+Pointers that do not point to a valid object of the appropriate type.